 Hopefully, you have found a few techniques to find lost messages.
 Be sure to enable Keyboard Shortcuts in your Settings page if you will be using the above shortcuts.
-Remember, your email messages will only increase; and having this tricks at your finger tips will help you save time and work faster.
+Remember, your email messages will only increase, and having these tricks at your fingertips will help you save time and work faster.

 Do contribute to this discussion by sharing your thoughts and any tips that you may have in the comments section below.